williamnguyen-activecyber/okta.github.io/_source/_standards/SCIM/index.md

 2. Test Your SCIM Server
 3. Submit for Okta Review
 4. Test with Customers
-5. Publish to Okta Application Network (OAN)
+5. Publish to Okta Integration Network (OIN)

 > Have questions?
 Need help?
 Email us at <developers@okta.com> or post your question on [Stack Overflow](http://stackoverflow.com/search?q=okta,scim).

 ### Private App Option

-The OAN is for making an integration publicly discoverable and accessible to all Okta customers.
+The OIN is for making an integration publicly discoverable and accessible to all Okta customers.
 However, you can also just use the integration privately within a few named orgs.
 This could be the case if you are a system integrator, customer, or Okta PS integrating to a custom app.
-If this is the case, follow steps 1-3 and you will be able to indicate in step 3 that you don’t want to publish in OAN.
+If this is the case, follow steps 1-3 and you will be able to indicate in step 3 that you don’t want to publish in OIN.
 Okta will create the submitted integration per usual and assign it to Orgs that you specify as a private app.
 Note that you cannot use the SCIM template app used for prototyping, as it has limitations that prevent it from being used in production.